learn-co-curriculum/careers-online-presence-github/README.md

-# 9 Tips to Get Your GitHub Ready for Job-Seeking (and Two More to Make it Unstoppable)
+# 9 Tips to Get or Keep Your GitHub Ready for Job-Seeking (and Two More to Make it Unstoppable)

+Github isn't just a repository for code, it's become one of the most important "calling cards" for those seeking work in software development.
+Based on _**numerous**_ feedback sessions with employers we **know** that they look at these criteria when given a candidate's GitHub profile.

+Whether you are just starting out or are looking to make sure your GitHub portfolio presents you in the best possible light, the following steps will make sure you stand out as a candidate.

+Just like keeping a clean kitchen, following good hygiene _as you start_ is easier than dealing with a pile of dishes in the sink _later_.
+Try to embrace good hygiene as you go because you don't want to be daunted by cleanup while also looking for a job.
+You never know when a prospective employer is peeking in the kitchen, whether solicited or not!
+And if solicited, **expect** them to take a look at your "kitchen."

 Your GitHub profile isn’t just a portfolio of your code — it’s another part of your online presence, and arguably the most-specific tool a hiring manager has, without talking to you, to understanding how you’ll stack up as a candidate.
 Think hard about your GitHub, and what employers will see - and make your profile stand out.